-Unfortunately, in a society that is likewise enamored with diet culture, determining whether these fixations are driven by an eating disorder or not can be tricky.
+Unfortunately, in a society that is likewise enamored with diet culture, determining whether an eating disorder drives these fixations or not can be tricky.

-Other common emotional and behavioral signs of an eating disorder include:
+Other common emotional and behavioral signs of an eating disorder include:6

 - An intense fear of gaining weight

 - Strange food rituals, such as eating foods in certain orders, cutting food into tiny pieces, or only taking tiny bites of food

 - Extreme picky eating, based on a food’s texture, taste, nutritional information, or other otherwise arbitrary measures

 - Excessive exercise, even in cases of injury or exhaustion

 - Avoiding mealtimes or not eating with others